HalTobin/HalTobin/README.md

 ## Hello !

-I'm Alexis Aneas, and here is a few things about me :
+I'm Alexis Aneas, and here are a few things about me :

 * Android Developer
 * Working with Java & Kotlin